raylight75/Symfony-3/README.md

-Symfony 3 Sarter Kit
+Symfony 3 Starter Kit
 ====================

-Welcome to the Symfony Starter Kit - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+Welcome to the Symfony Starter Kit - a fully-functional Symfony application that you can use as the skeleton for your new CMS applications.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.